Sean-Bin-Yang/Path-Representation-Learning-Library/GVCPath/README.md

 ## DATA

 We conduct our experiments on three trajectory datasets and their corresponding road networks: Aalborg, Chengdu, and Harbin.
-To ensure reproducibility, the Harbin dataset is included in the supplementary materials.
+To ensure reproducibility, the [Harbin dataset](https://drive.google.com/file/d/1TqupyC0LVqUtGfoPuXmIjm2VUke1lx0b/view) is provided here.
 Path trajectories can be obtained using the map-matching method FMM.[FMM](https://github.com/cyang-kth/fmm).

 ## Pre-Train